CMDB Sync Preview

 These options affect visualizations and application model definitions, but they do not affect the underlying data in BMC Discovery.
 The nodes are still created and maintained as usual.

-You can show the suppressed connections using the plus control described in Additional controls or the context menu header described in
+You can show the suppressed connections using the plus control described in Additional controls or the context menu header described in Related, removed, and suppressed nodes in the context sensitive menu.

 |Create Software Instance||Shown when right-clicking a Candidate Software Instance.
 Opens a dialog to create a rule to create an SI from a candidate SI.
 See Using candidate software instances for more information.|